helderpinto/AzureOptimizationEngine/README.md

 ## Deployment instructions

-You must first install the Az Powershell module (instructions [here](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps)).
+The simplest, quickest and recommended method for installing the AOE is by using the Azure Cloud Shell (PowerShell).
+If, for some reason, you prefer to use your workstation, you must first install the Az Powershell module (instructions [here](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps)).

 Then, you can either choose to deploy all the dependencies from the GitHub repository or from your own.
-In any case, you must clone/download the solution locally, to be able to call the deployment script from a PowerShell **elevated prompt**.
+In any case, you must clone/download the solution locally, to be able to call the deployment script from a PowerShell **elevated prompt** (by the way, Azure Cloud Shell runs elevated).

 During deployment, you'll be asked several questions.
 You must plan for the following:

-* Whether you're going to reuse an existing Log Analytics Workspace or a create a new one
+* Whether you're going to reuse an existing Log Analytics Workspace or a create a new one. **IMPORTANT**: you should ideally reuse a workspace where you have VMs onboarded and already sending performance metrics (`Perf` table), otherwise you will not fully leverage the augmented right-size recommendations capability.
 * Azure subscription to deploy the solution (if you're reusing a Log Analytics workspace, you must deploy into the same subscription the workspace is in).
 * A unique name prefix for the Azure resources being created (if you have specific naming requirements, you can also choose resource names during deployment)
 * Azure datacenter location